 Reaction: This is once again a movie that is about virtual reality.
-There were a lot of movies from the 1990’s that was about virtual reality.
+There were a lot of movies from the 1990s that were about virtual reality.
 In the movie, Project Five was the video game that was being developed throughout the whole movie.
 The movie has a lot of polygon graphics that show what interacting with graphics could look like.
 But it also has a concept of what virtual reality equipment would look like.

 Premise: Hackers are blamed for making a computer virus that will capsize oil tankers.
 It is up to these hackers to stop the virus.